How Endometriosis Is Diagnosed

 Symptom history and tracking

-About 90% of women with endometriosis report pelvic pain, 50% report moderate to severe fatigue, and 26% experience infertility.1 A thorough symptom history is the single most important diagnostic tool.
+About 90% of women with endometriosis report pelvic pain, 50% report moderate to severe fatigue, and 26% experience infertility.
+A thorough symptom history is the single most important diagnostic tool.
 Tracking your pain — when it happens, how severe it is (on a 0–10 scale), what triggers it — gives your provider critical information no scan can replace.
-For the full range of patterns to look for, see endometriosis symptoms beyond painful periods.
+For the full range of patterns to look for, see what is endometriosis — the full symptom picture.

 Pelvic exam

-A pelvic exam may reveal tenderness or nodules along the uterosacral ligaments, a fixed or retroverted uterus, or masses near the ovaries.1 However, a normal pelvic exam does not rule out endometriosis — many women with confirmed disease have completely normal exams.1
+A pelvic exam may reveal tenderness or nodules along the uterosacral ligaments, a fixed or retroverted uterus, or masses near the ovaries.
+However, a normal pelvic exam does not rule out endometriosis — many women with confirmed disease have completely normal exams.

 Transvaginal ultrasound

-This is the recommended first-line imaging test.1 It is highly accurate for ovarian endometriomas (93% sensitivity, 96% specificity) and moderately accurate for deep-infiltrating endometriosis (79% sensitivity).1 A newer technique called "augmented pelvic ultrasound" — which checks whether the ovaries are stuck together and whether the uterus slides normally against the bowel — improves detection of deep disease to about 88% sensitivity.1
+This is the recommended first-line imaging test.
+It is highly accurate for ovarian endometriomas (93% sensitivity, 96% specificity) and moderately accurate for deep-infiltrating endometriosis (79% sensitivity).
+A newer technique called “augmented pelvic ultrasound” — which checks whether the ovaries are stuck together and whether the uterus slides normally against the bowel — improves detection of deep disease to about 88% sensitivity.

 MRI imaging

 MRI is typically used when deep-infiltrating endometriosis involving the bowel, bladder, or ureters is suspected.
-It has 91–94% sensitivity for deep endometriosis.17 However, like ultrasound, MRI cannot reliably detect superficial peritoneal lesions.37 A negative MRI does not rule out the disease — especially superficial lesions, which are the most common type.17
+It has 91–94% sensitivity for deep endometriosis.
+However, like ultrasound, MRI cannot reliably detect superficial peritoneal lesions.
+A negative MRI does not rule out the disease — especially superficial lesions, which are the most common type.

 Why Normal Imaging Does Not Rule Out Endometriosis

-The insight most articles skip: Even surgery can miss endometriosis.
-Occult microscopic disease has been documented in random peritoneal biopsies from tissue that looked entirely normal to the surgeon’s eye.8 A "negative" laparoscopy does not guarantee you are disease-free — especially if the surgeon did not take biopsies of normal-appearing tissue.
+Even surgery can miss endometriosis.
+Occult microscopic disease has been documented in random peritoneal biopsies from tissue that looked entirely normal to the surgeon’s eye.
+A “negative” laparoscopy does not guarantee you are disease-free — especially if the surgeon did not take biopsies of normal-appearing tissue.

 Surgical Diagnosis: The Gold Standard

-Laparoscopic surgery with tissue biopsy remains the definitive way to confirm endometriosis.12 However, the trend in medicine is moving toward clinical diagnosis to avoid unnecessary surgical delays and the risks that come with any operation.1
+Laparoscopic surgery with tissue biopsy remains the definitive way to confirm endometriosis.
+However, the trend in medicine is moving toward clinical diagnosis to avoid unnecessary surgical delays and the risks that come with any operation.

 What a diagnostic laparoscopy involves

 A laparoscopy is a minimally invasive surgery performed under general anesthesia.
 A small camera is inserted through an incision near the navel to visualize the pelvic organs.
 Suspicious tissue is biopsied and sent to a pathologist.
-The procedure carries roughly a 2% risk of injury to pelvic organs.8 Importantly, only about one-third of women who undergo diagnostic laparoscopy actually receive a confirmed endometriosis diagnosis — meaning many undergo surgery that doesn’t ultimately change their treatment.8
+The procedure carries a small but real risk of injury to pelvic organs.
+Importantly, histopathological confirmation of endometriosis is not guaranteed at laparoscopy — studies have found that a meaningful proportion of procedures do not yield a confirmed diagnosis — meaning some patients undergo surgery that doesn’t ultimately change their treatment.

 Why surgeon skill matters